jhuapl-bio/omics_workshop/README.md

 There should only be 1 requirement to install for Linux users and 2 for both Mac and Windows.

-### Windows Only.
-Mac and Linux can skip
+### Option A: Windows Only.
+Mac and Linux need to do Option B.

-Make sure you have the `install.bat file` and then `wsl.bat` to install all dependencies.
-If not, make sure to install the zip file or get it [here](https://github.com/jhuapl-bio/omics_workshop/raw/main/install.bat)
+Steps to get everything:

+1. Download the files: https://github.com/jhuapl-bio/omics_workshop/blob/main/install.bat and https://github.com/jhuapl-bio/omics_workshop/blob/main/wsl.bat
+2. Run (double click) `install.bat` in your `Downloads` folder
+3. Follow the prompt that opens after some time to add a username and password: Defaults are "omics_workshop" and "omics_workshop" for user and password
+4. Run (double click) `wsl.bat` in your downloads folder.
+Wait for it to complete and you are done!

+### Option B: Mac or Linux

+1. Open a terminal
-Otherwise, for Mac and Linux machines, make sure to `git clone https://github.com/jhuapl-bio/omics_workshop` and run the `install.sh` script or get it and run it with `wget --no-check-certificate https://github.com/jhuapl-bio/omics_workshop/raw/main/install.bat -O install.sh && bash install.sh`
+2. Run the commands: `wget --no-check-certificate https://github.com/jhuapl-bio/omics_workshop/raw/main/install.sh -O install.sh && bash install.sh`
+3. Wait for the command to complete and you are done!

 If you need additional help, see [manual steps](manual_install.MD)